 These graphics cards are also expensive and put ray tracing out of range of most gamers unless they were willing to splash out for cutting edge tech.

 This all changed in April 2019 when the company announced that older GPUs would support ray tracing with the latest game-ready drivers.
-And so the current list of ray tracing capable graphics cards includes:
+And so the current list of older ray tracing capable graphics cards includes:

 - GeForce GTX 1660 Ti